HeartlessAUS/Dark-Space/README.md

 ### Dark Space Changelog:
+  - 1.9: More blurple, more themed things.
+Removed hover effect in chat, now in a new addon
   - 1.8.1: Cleaned messy code from 1.7
   - 1.8: Fix for Discord update fucking up everything I worked hard on c,:
   - 1.7: Major Update to hover effect in chatbox